 The difference in cost between sending a prioritized letter and an email is millions.
 More precisely, millions of taxpayers’ money.
 So, financially it makes absolute sense to use email for communication between authorities and citizens.

-Let’s look at how the data travels from a sender to the recipient and where the weakest links and security concerns are.
+Let’s look at how the data travels from a sender to the recipient and where the weakest links and email security concerns are.

 The most significant threat to the confidentiality of email messages is human error.
 It may result in unintentional exposure of data as email inadvertently gets sent to the wrong recipient.

-The good news is that if you use email encryption, it scrambles the contents of an email so that only those with an access key or password can unscramble and read it.
-Authentication of the email recipient decreases the risk of data exposure by human error even further.
+The good news is that if you use secure email encryption, it scrambles the contents of an email so that only those with an access key or password can unscramble and read it.
+Authentication of the secure email recipient decreases the risk of data exposure by human error even further.

 An example from real life; a social services staff member emails a file containing sensitive personal data of 153 individuals to the wrong email address.
 As the email was not encrypted every recipient of the email could access the content.
 Subsequently, 153 individuals' personal data was exposed.